PLANNING YOUR PRODUCTION DURING COVID-19

 All non-essential offices must close and gyms must reduce capacity to 10%.
 Face coverings are required in public..

 Currently in phase 3 of its reopening plan but due to a recent spike in cases the next reopening phase is on hold.
 Face coverings are required in public.

 Retail stores, including grocery stores, and malls must limit occupancy to 25% and must close food-court seating.
 Wearing a face covering in public is required.

 Face coverings are required in public.

-Currently in Phase 3 of reopening.
+Starting October 1st most businesses were allowed to reopen with limited capacity.
 All persons are required to wear a mask or face covering in public.